 With that above line in my routes file, what do my routes look like?
 If you type

-$ rake routes on the command line, it’ll output all the routes your application knows, which look like:
+$ rails routes on the command line, it’ll output all the routes your application knows, which look like:

 edit_post GET /posts/:id/edit(.:format) posts#edit

 You can see the incoming HTTP verb and URL in the middle columns, then the controller action they map to on the right, which should all be quite familiar because you just wrote it in the routes file.
 The

 (.:format) just means that it’s okay but not required to specify a file extension like

 .doc at the end of the route… it will just get saved in the